lduboeuf/team-tool-box/README.md

 A web app that helps you to:
  - build teams randomly
  - choose randomly members from a Team
+ - define passing order

-TTB can be used without any web servers but you will not be able to use remote storage
+TTB can be used without any web servers but you will not be able to use remote storage (Oauth constraints)

 ##what's inside
  - `spapp` MVC library borrowed and turned into native js from ( https://github.com/c-smile/spapp )